amurp003/C2-Container-Prototype/README.md

 1. Install and initialize Docker

-2. Clone the repository from GitHub into a project directory; e.g. dss-prototype
+2. Clone the repository from GitHub into a project-directory; e.g. c2-container-study

 #### Fresh Install